View General Health

 • Log Volume: Displays a line graph of the log volume within the selected time range.

 • Total Events by Severity: Displays the volume of logs, grouped by severity, within the selected time range.
-Select the table icon or chart icon to switch between displaying this data as a table or line graph.
+Select the Show table (Show Table icon) or Show chart (Show Chart icon) icon to switch between displaying this data as a table or line graph.

 Note